 Has the inability to make peace with your past hindered your journey toward discovering your authentic self?
 Thankfully, there are things you can do today to start making peace with your past and create a future that lets your authentic self shine through!

-The way you learned to live as the person you are is NOT the only way things could have gone.
+Understand, that the way you learned to live as the person you are, is not the only way things could have gone.
 Reared under different philosophies, with a different name and new values, you would have become a different expression of the potential within you.

 But first, you need to make peace with your past.
-Here’s why that’s so important on your quest to reinventing yourself.
+Here’s why that’s so important on your quest to reinvent yourself.

-Make Peace With Your Past So the YOU Now Is Destroyed
+Make Peace With Your Past So You Can Destroy the Current Version of Yourself

 Make Peace with Your Past – Not Run Away from It

 People who attempt to run away from their old life never get very far.
 Sure, they can easily get on a plane and be thousands of miles away in just a few hours.

 However, they cannot easily alter the conditions instilled into them.
 They carry their primordial culture with them wherever they go, repeating its effects abroad.